9M119 Svir/Refleks: History

-The first guided anti-tank missile system fired from smoothbore 125 mm tank guns and named 9K112 Kobra appeared on Soviet T-64Б tanks ("Б" means "B" in Russian) in 1976.
-But they were incompatible with automatic loading system of the T-72 tanks (while the T-64 also had an automatic loading system, it was very different from the one in T-72).
-So the new missile system was developed for T-72.
+The first guided anti-tank missile system fired from smoothbore 125 mm tank guns, the 9K112 Kobra, appeared on Soviet T-64B tanks in 1976.
+However, they were incompatible with the autoloader of the T-72 tanks (while the T-64 also had an autoloader, it was very different from the one in T-72), so the new missile system was developed for T-72.

 9K120 Svir

-The Svir is used with the T-72Б tank series since 1984.
+The Svir is used with the T-72B tank series since 1985.

 9K119 Refleks

 The Refleks appeared in 1992 and was installed in T-90 tank series.

 It has also been produced by the People's Republic of China for use with its Type 99 tank.

 The Indian defence ministry has signed a contract with Bharat Dynamics Limited (BDL), a public sector company under Department of Defence Production, for supplying Invar Anti Tank Guided Missiles to the Indian Army.
-BDL has been manufacturing these missiles under technical collaboration with Rosoboronexport.
+BDL has been manufacturing these missiles under technical collaboration with Rosoboronexport.A further order worth about Rs.3,000 crores is to be announced shortly to equip Indian T-90 tanks.
 It can also be fired from the 2A45 Sprut-B anti-tank gun.